 As we take an insurance policy for our lives and business, why not for our app security?
 Well with the options like Cybersecurity insurance for applications that come along with business insurances there is a full money coverage of any mishaps with the digital services.

-Opting for a right cybersecurity policy can help stop any possible data breaching attack by providing a protective software, and also includes employee training and other IT support.
+Opting for the right cybersecurity policy can help stop any possible data breaching attack by providing protective software, and also includes employee training and other IT support.

 This policy includes the costs of legal security work, forensics, public relations as well as data monitoring costs of the application.
 Such insurances are a great step to ensure safety in terms of the app as well as money in times of any cyber attack.

 Read Also: How To Prevent Bluetooth Hacking

 4. Data Encryption and Network Access Control

 As there is a huge amount of patients’ sensitive data being transferred through the Telemedicine apps, confirming the safety during data transfer and data storage thus acts as an important aspect.

 Use of the technology platforms that use high data encryption models that prevents the unauthorized user to even have an accidental look at your data or a smart hacker to get access to your transferring communication to tweak it.
 Data transfer through email, Skype, or Facetime is not advisable for use in Telehealth apps.